protesilaos/dotfiles/README.md

 ## Window managers

-I used to have configurations for bspwm, herbstluftwm, and swaywm.
-Since 2023-02-24 I have removed sway: Wayland is not ready for my purposes and I have had no issues whatsoever with Xorg.
-I also tried GNOME for a while to get a feel for Wayaland and see how Emacs compiled `--with-pgtk` performs.
-In short: Emacs is the same and Wayland is not as featureful as Xorg.

-My two tiling window managers are bspwm and herbstluftwm.
-They are both configured to be almost the same: they share settings for the wallpaper, system panel, theme, keyboard layout, and display compositor.
+My tiling window managers are bspwm, herbstluftwm, and i3 (in no particular order).
+They are all configured to be almost the same: they share settings for the wallpaper, system panel, theme, keyboard layout, and display compositor.
 All settings are in the `xorg-twm` directory ("twm" stands for "tiling window manager").
-What differentiates the two window managers is their individual features.
+What differentiates the window managers is their individual features.

 + **bspwm:** I have been using it for years and consider it top-notch.
-  It is stable and scriptable.
+  It is minimal, stable, and scriptable.
 Use this if you prefer automatic tiling.
+It does not have layout features out-of-the-box, such as a tabbed layout: it can place windows in tiles or float them.

-+ **herbstluftwm (hlwm):** Shares many concepts with bspwm, though herbstluftwm prioritises manual tiling methods and can treat arbitrary rectangles of a monitor as virtual monitors.
++ **herbstluftwm (hlwm):** herbstluftwm prioritises manual tiling methods and can treat arbitrary rectangles of a monitor as virtual monitors.
 The virtual monitors feature is perfect for anyone with a widescreen display.
-  The one I have (which is not mine, but anyway) is 2560x1080, so I split it by default into a regular 1920x1080 area and another "sidebar" of 640x1080.
+The one I have (which is not mine, but anyway) is 2560x1080, so I split it by default into a regular 1920x1080 area and another "sidebar" of 640x1080.  herbstluftwm has the concept of "frame", which is a container of regular windows.
+Each frame can have its own layout, including a vertical/horizontal stack, grid, and tabbed.

++ **i3 (or i3wm):** The first tiling window manager I ever used (circa 2017).
+The reason I abandoned it back in the day in favour of bspwm is because its default tiling method requires manual intervention to change the split direction.
+On a small laptop monitor, I prefer this to be done automatically, hence bspwm.
+Though on a wide monitor, I typically keep the split direction constant.  i3 has the concept of the "container" (same as herbstluftwm "frame"), which can be set to stacked, tabbed, or tiled layouts.
+As such, i3 is somewhere between bspwm and herbstluftwm.
+Choose according to your needs.

 Check the `xtwm-key-binding-cheatsheet.md` file for an overview of their key bindings.

+When I have a video call or record a video of my desktop session, I always use herbstluftwm because of its ability to support virtual monitors.
+Otherwise I oscillate between bspwm and i3, depending on the machine I am using.

+What about Wayland?
+It is not ready yet: I am missing something like sxhkd and certain applications do not work properly on it.
+I may check again in a few years.

 ## Copying